 - Ground white pepper & salt to taste

-Simmer wine and cream in a heavy saucepan until reduced to ½ cup, about 20 minutes. (fish & sauce (no butter) can be prepared 2 hours ahead).
+- Simmer wine and cream in a heavy saucepan until reduced to ½ cup, about 20 minutes. (fish & sauce (no butter) can be prepared 2 hours ahead).
 Right before serving gradually add butter pieces, whisking just until melted.
 Season with salt and white pepper.
 Add a pinch at a time and then taste.
-My sauce took way longer than 20 minutes, so eventually, my impatience got the best of me and I just finished it off with the butter and served it.
+My sauce took way longer than 20 minutes, so eventually my impatience got the best of me and I just finished it off with the butter and served it.
 Not the most visually appealing, but just as tasty!

 Here are instructions for how to make the Roasted Asparagus seen in the photos.
 It was a perfect addition to the meal!

 Preheat oven to 400°.
 Trim tough ends from asparagus spears.
 Spread on rimmed baking sheet and drizzle asparagus with a light coating of olive oil (start with a teaspoon) and season with a pinch of salt and pepper (to taste).
 Bake at 400° until a fork can easily be inserted into a spear but it is still reasonably firm.
 Turn asparagus after 5 minutes.
-The time with vary drastically depending on the thickness of the asparagus.
+The time will vary drastically depending on the thickness of the asparagus.